 - On a work placement.

-- Benefitting directly from the position the DBS application is being submitted for.
+- Directly benefitting from the position the DBS application is being submitted for.

 - In a trainee position that will lead to a full-time job or qualification.